-Due to spherical or geoid shape of the earth, only half of its portion get light from the sun at a time.
+Due to the spherical or geoid shape of the earth, only half of its portion get light from the sun at a time.
 The circle that divides the days from the night on the earth is called the circle of illumination.
-So, the rotation of Earth causes the days and night.
+So, the rotation of Earth causes the days and nights.

 What is the time taken to complete one rotation?